w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-upgrade.md

 ---
-id: maintain-guides-how-to-upgrade
 title: How to Upgrade Your Validator
-sidebar_label: How to Upgrade Your Validator
-descriptions: Steps on how to upgrade your validator node.
+description: Learn how to upgrade your validator node, including session keys and keystore management.
-keywords: [upgrade, node, validator, release, session]
-slug: ../maintain-guides-how-to-upgrade
 ---

 !!! danger "This section will be deprecated.
 For the latest information, please see the [Polkadot Developer Documentation](https://docs.polkadot.com/)"